jiinjeong/CSVolunteer/README.md

   * Bold
     * To make text bold, use the `<strong> </strong>` tag.
     * For example: `<p>The following is bold: <strong>Bold Text</strong></p>`
-    * Note: If the "strong" tag is nested in an "h" tag, the "strong" tag will have no effect because headings are already bold.
+    * Note: If the `strong` tag is nested in an `h` tag, the `strong` tag will have no effect because headings are already bold.
   * Italics
     * To make text italicized, use the `<em> </em>` tag.
       * `em` stands for "emphasis."